s1mpleTEK/Tic-Tac-Toe.py/README.md

 ## Usage

-For start the game write in TicTacToe repository:
+For start the game write in TicTacToe.py repository:
 ```
 ./TicTacToe.py
 ```